 Well, a fair few businesses have learnt the hard way.
 Take Target, eBay and the PlayStation Network, for example.
-These international businesses all have thing in common: they’ve all been hit by some of the biggest data breaches in history.
+These international businesses all have something in common: they’ve all been hit by some of the biggest data breaches in history.
 The breaches meant that millions of people had their personal information land directly in the hands of cybercriminals.

 This has wide-ranging consequences.
 In 2015 alone, credit and debit card fraud set the global economy back by US$21.84 Bn.

 There’s plenty of conversation about the changing shape of payments, but as how we shop and pay continues to shift, so does the fraud landscape.
 Fraud has become more sophisticated and remaining a few steps ahead of fraudsters – offline and online – can feel daunting.
 But there’s a lot at stake:

 Last year, Australians made 8.1 bn card transactions, totalling $1,869,356,988,350

 Rapid innovation in the payment technology space, especially in the mobile sphere with the uptake of digital wallets and sophisticated shopping carts has changed the shape of eCommerce and created new avenues for fraudsters to breach and access sensitive card data.

 What does online fraud currently cost Australian businesses?
 Last year, the total amount was $175.6 Million, a significant 28% increase from 2015.

 This increase is in alignment with the evident increase and popularity of online shopping.
 As we spend more online, fraud activity will also rise.
 However, despite these alignments, there’s no denying that fraud is on the up.
 Domestically, fraud has risen from $136.8 Million in 2015 to $175.6 Million, and overseas, fraud on Australian cards has risen from $226.3 Million in 2015 to $242.1 Million.